-The ELCJHL Schools and Educational Programs are the educational ministry of the ELCJHL, designed to meet the needs of the Palestinian people as a whole.
-In embracing and empowering students and families in the region from all religious, economic and social backgrounds, the programs provide the opportunity to live and to learn under the Gospel of Jesus Christ.
+The ELCJHL educational ministries are designed to meet the needs of the Palestinian people as a whole.
+In embracing and empowering students and families in the region from all religious, economic, and social backgrounds, these ministries provide the opportunity to live and to learn the gospel of Jesus Christ.
 As each person is created in the image of God, the freedom and dignity of each person is necessary.
 We feel called to provide resources that build a community equipped to share their gifts with the world in a meaningful way.

-- To develop wholesome, creative, and innovative students through a holistic approach to education that addresses their needs and develops their talents, competencies, inclinations, and ability to cope in an ever-changing world.
+- To develop thoughtful and innovative students through a holistic approach to education which addresses student needs and develops student ability to adapt to an ever-changing world.

-- To integrate peace education and culture, reinforce democracy, and encourage tolerance, co-existence, love, and respect toward others.
+- To emphasize peace and encourage tolerance, love, and respect toward others.

-- To ameliorate the communication process and encourage exchanges with local and international communities.
+- To strengthen communication and encourage exchanges with local and international communities.

 - To appreciate individual differences and assist in integrating students with special needs and/or disabilities in the school and the community.

 - To reinforce and support the role of women in Palestinian society.

 - To be financially responsible.

 Eng.
 Dr. Charlie Haddad, The ELCJHL Director of Education